brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 ### How passing arguments works: Value vs. Reference
 When we pass a reference type to a function, what is copied is really just a reference to the object in the memory heap.

+When we pass a primitive type to a function is just the same as copying the value to a new variable.

+We need to be careful of passing objects to functions in big codebases.